 Freshen your space with new pencils, fresh paper and notebooks, and maybe even a touch of beauty like a scented candle or new print.

-5. Being overly ambitious
+5. Being overly ambitious in your homeschool plan

 I only half-joke when I recommend that no mom should do homeschool planning before 9 PM — preferably after a stressful day.
 It is impossible to overplan at a time like that.